Which Knee Should you Propose on? | Everything You Need to Know

 What Knee Do You Propose On?

-A marriage proposal is a big milestone, you’re just about to start a new chapter of your life.
-You’ve got the engagement ring, you’re ready to declare your love for your partner, now what?
+A marriage proposal is a big milestone; you’re about to start a new chapter of your life.
+You’ve got the engagement ring, you’re ready to declare your love for your partner, and now what?
+Well now you propose, that’s what!
 When you decide to propose, your left knee should be on the ground, while the right should be up.
 Meanwhile, the ring box should be in your left hand and must be opened with your right hand.
 Some men bend both their knees while proposing, but we recommend you stay away from that.
 It just looks off compared to the traditional method of doing it on one knee.
 Below you can see a perfect example of how to do it right: do exactly that and you should be good!

 Why Do Men Get on One Knee to Propose?

 There are many different ways to propose, but what’s always been a rule of thumb is getting on one knee when doing so.
 The person who does the proposing always gets on one knee when popping the big question.
-This is considered to be one of the oldest and most romantic traditions, which has been around for many decades.
+This is considered to be one of the oldest and most romantic traditions out there, which has been around for many decades.
 It has been observed that kneeling was practiced by knights when being awarded honors from kings and queens.
-Kneeling was seen as a gesture of deep respect, love, and honor.
-That being said, the origin of this tradition hasn’t been 100% proven by scientists.
+It was seen as a gesture of deep respect, love, and honor.
+That being said, the origin of this tradition hasn’t been 100% proven by hystorians.

 Some other possible origins include: